-In the FY2005 budget, Congress provided DOE with funding for a new program, the Reliable Replacement Warhead (RRW).
-Although the details of this new effort continue to evolve, many in Congress and at DOE expect this program to provide the United States with a new way to maintain and modify its warheads in the future.
+future.
 Ambassador Brooks has indicated that this program could be a part of the "transformation" of the U.S. weapons complex, allowing the United States to maintain and modify its warheads without explosive nuclear testing, and allowing the United States to reduce the size of its stored stockpile of warheads.
-124

 The NPR also recommended that the United States reduce the amount of time that it would take to resume nuclear explosive testing at the Nevada Test Site.
 The Administration claims that this "enhanced test readiness" is "prudent as a hedge for the possibility that a future safety or reliability problem could not be fixed without testing."
 If a problem came up in these processes, it would take 24-36 months for DOE to prepare for and conduct an underground nuclear test.
 Furthermore, the Administration has noted that this time might lengthen in the future, as remaining personnel with nuclear testing skills and expertise retire.
 Consequently, the Administration included \$15 million in the FY2003 DOE budget and \$25 billion in the FY2004 DOE budget to begin to reduce the time needed to prepare for nuclear testing.
 These funds would be used to augment key personnel and increase their proficiency, begin training the next generation of personnel, conduct additional subcritical tests, replace key components, modernize certain test diagnostic capabilities, and decrease time to show regulatory compliance.
-126

 The Administration also plans to begin construction on a new facility that would be able to produce the "pits" for nuclear weapons.
 DOE will continue to use the interim pit facility at Los Alamos National Laboratory, but this facility would only be able to produce 20-50 pits per year and would not be able to manufacture all the types of pits currently in the U.S. stockpile.
 According to the Administration, this facility may not be sufficient if the United States must replace large numbers of aging pits in the future.
 Therefore, it plans to bring a new facility on line by 2020.
-127 It will size this facility with the capacity to support the planned workload for maintaining and replacing existing pits and to address "surprise" requirements and the need for
+It will size this facility with the capacity to support the planned workload for maintaining and replacing existing pits and to address "surprise" requirements and the need for potential new warhead production.
+Congress has raised questions about this program.
+In the Consolidated Appropriations Act, 2005 Congress provided \$7 million for the modern pit facility, but specified that these funds could not be used to select a construction site for the facility.

-124 For details see U.S. Library of Congress, Congressional Research Service, Nuclear Weapons: The Reliable Replacement Warhead Program.
-CRS Report RL32929, by Jonathan Medalia.
+&lt;sup>123 For details see CRS Report RL32929, Nuclear Weapons: The Reliable Replacement Warhead Program, by Jonathan Medalia.

-125 U.S. Senate Committee on Armed Services.
+&lt;sup>124 U.S. Senate Committee on Armed Services.
 Statement of John A. Gordon, Undersecretary of Energy for Nuclear Security and Administrator, National Nuclear Security Administration.
-February 14, 2002.
+Feb.
+14, 2002.

-127 Costa, Keith, NNSA To Begin Work on New Plutonium Pit Production Plant.
+&lt;sup>126 Costa, Keith, NNSA To Begin Work on New Plutonium Pit Production Plant.
 Inside the Pentagon.
-June 6, 2002. p.
+June 6, 2002. p .
 14.